Kate Simon (photographer): Editorial and television

-In 1977, Simon moved to New York City and began incorporating more poised portraitures into her portfolio.
+In 1977, Simon moved to New York City and began incorporating more posed portraitures into her portfolio.
 The same year, she photographed Debbie Harry, the lead singer of Blondie, on the roof of a New York apartment.
 In 1978, Simon traveled with Queen as the group's tour photographer.
 She also began appearing on TV Party, a public access cable television show where she worked as the photographer and as one of Glenn O'Brien's featured co-hosts.

 In 1978, Simon photographed Patti Smith and Robert Mapplethorpe outside a New York building.
 The following year, in 1979, she shot Michael Jackson on the set of his "Rock with You" music video.
 The same year, she photographed Andy Warhol reading a newspaper while she was working for his publication, Interview magazine.
 She also worked for Creem magazine and was later credited for her "humanizing touch" in her photographs of the era's pop culture icons.
 In 1981, Simon was hired as the photographer for The Face magazine.
 In 1983, she was assigned Madonna's first official professional photoshoot which took place on the roof of Simon's Manhattan apartment.